Megafunk/MassSample/README.md

 # Community Mass Sample
 ### **Note:** This project requires `Git LFS` for it to work properly, `zip` downloads **won't work**.

+- 5.6 update: Updated the code to 5.6 with many small improvements and fixes.
+Apologies for the lack of response to PRs and questions, we have been very busy at work.
+- A lot of this documentation is still valid, but I will need to do a full redo of some of the code examples written in the readme as they might use outdated pre-5.66 code.
+When in doubt the code is always the most reliable indicator of how the API should be called.

 #### **Authors:**
 - Karl Mavko - [@Megafunk](https://github.com/Megafunk)
 - Alvaro Jover - [@vorixo](https://github.com/vorixo)